 Taking the entrepreneurial plunge takes grit, a growth mindset, and perseverance to succeed on this journey.
-One of the most important job requirements of startup founders is being diligent about financing growth while also navigating the ebbs and flows of business.
+One of the most important job requirements of startup founders is being diligent about funding growth while also navigating the ebbs and flows of business.

-While angel and VC funding tend to be top of mind for early stage companies, Lighter Capital provides non-dilutive debt capital that might make more sense at certain times in a company’s life cycle.
+While angel and VC funding tend to be top of mind for early-stage companies, non-dilutive debt funding might make more sense at certain times in a company’s life cycle.

 Taking on equity investors means giving them seats on your board and conforming to their expectations of how your company should grow; they can limit your control over the business you started, or, in the worst-case scenario, oust you from your own company.
 The cost and control components of taking VC or angel money too soon—along with the time required to fundraise—might not align with your goals at an early stage.

 A revenue-based financing round from Lighter Capital may be structured as follows:

-$500K loan funded on January 1, 2020
+$500K loan funded on January 1, 2021

 1.4X cap ($700K in total payments, including $500 in principal and $200K in interest)